Okey dokey… here’s my wrap up of what’s happening and “things you should know” from this past week in Small Business and the Craft Beer Business:

 - Social Fishing: A Small Business Guide to Social Media (paysimple.com)

-- Be sure to follow my dedicated Beer Law twitter feed @BeerLawCenter !
-1 week ago
+- Don't forget to follow our dedicated beer and alcohol law twitter feed @BeerLawCenter !
+16 hours ago